renovatebot/renovate/docs/usage/getting-started/private-packages.md

 ### helm

-Maybe you're running your own ChartMuseum server to host your private Helm Charts.
+Maybe you are running your own ChartMuseum server to host your private Helm Charts.
 This is how you connect to a private Helm repository:

 ```js title="Connecting to a private Helm repository"